KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/project/part_1_starting_with_common_interactions.md

    {% hint style='tip' %}
 Order of the script tags you add matters!
 Script tags are executed in the order that they appear in your HTML code so because our _my_scripts.js_ file will depend on jQuery, make sure the `<script>` tag for _my_scripts.js_ comes after the `<script>` tag for the jQuery library.

-For a refresher on Script tags check out bit.ly/scriptElement
+For a refresher on `<script>` tags check out bit.ly/scriptElement.

-For further reading on using jQuery in a project navigate to bit.ly/StartjQuery
+For further reading on using jQuery in a project navigate to bit.ly/StartjQuery.
     {% endhint %}

 #### Adding Interaction
-1. Open the _my-scripts.js_ file in Atom from the assets/scripts folder.
-This is where jQuery code goes.
+1. In Atom, open the _my-scripts.js_ file from the _assets/scripts_ directory.
+This is where jQuery code will be added.

-1. First make sure the HTML document is ready before it tries to run anything.
+1. First, the HTML document must be ready before it can attempt to run anything.

+    In _my-scripts.js_ type `$(document).ready();`

+    {% hint style='tip' %}
+For further reading on `$(document).ready();` navigate to [bit.ly/docReady](http://bit.ly/docReady) in Google Chrome.
+    {% endhint %}
-Remember we do this using `$(document).ready();`  Hint: [bit.ly/docReady](https://www.google.com/url?q=http://bit.ly/docReady&sa=D&ust=1478465001110000&usg=AFQjCNFPlR8KVar8yLLamN-w76KLh-3Fxw) Don’t forget that we need a function in there so we can actually run our code!

-1. We’ll want to be able to see our menu so we need to make the “Show Menu” button function properly.
+Hint: [bit.ly/docReady](https://www.google.com/url?q=http://bit.ly/docReady&sa=D&ust=1478465001110000&usg=AFQjCNFPlR8KVar8yLLamN-w76KLh-3Fxw) Don’t forget that we need a function in there so we can actually run our code%1.
+We’ll want to be able to see our menu so we need to make the “Show Menu” button function properly.
 When we click the button we want to display the `#menu` div.

   1. First we have to capture the event inside your `$(document).ready(function () { ... });` code in **my-scripts.js**